-(B) In certain instances, KREF finances its loans through the non-recourse sale of a senior interest that is not included in the condensed consolidated financial statements.
-Total loan exposure includes the entire loan KREF originated and financed, including \$188.6 million of such non-consolidated interests as of March 31, 2024 and December 31, 2023.
+(B) In certain instances, KREF we finances its our loans through the non-recourse sale of a senior interest that is not included in the condensed consolidated financial statements.
+Total loan exposure includes the entire loan KREF we originated and financed, including \$188.6 \$38.6 million and \$188.6 million of such non-consolidated interests as of March 31, 2024 June 30, 2024 and December 31, 2023, respectively.

 In January 2023, we modified a risk-rated 5 senior office loan located in Philadelphia, PA, with an outstanding principal balance of \$161.0 million.
 The terms of the modification included, among others, a \$25.0 million principal repayment and a restructure of the \$136.0 million senior loan (after the \$25.0 million repayment) into (i) a \$116.5 million committed senior mortgage loan (with \$5.5 million in unfunded commitment) and (ii) a \$25.0 million junior mezzanine note.
 The restructured senior loan earns a coupon rate of S+2.75% and has a new term of up to four years, assuming all extension options are exercised.
 The \$25.0 million junior mezzanine note is subordinate to a new \$41.5 million committed senior mezzanine note held by the sponsor (with \$16.5 million in unfunded commitment) and was deemed uncollectible and written off in December 2022.
 The loan modification was accounted for as a new loan for GAAP purposes.
-The restructured senior loan with an outstanding principal balance of \$114.3 million was risk-rated 3 as of March 31, 2024.
+The restructured senior loan with an outstanding principal balance of \$114.3 million was risk-rated 3 as of March 31, 2024 June 30, 2024.

 In June 2023, we modified a risk-rated 5 senior office loan located in Minneapolis, MN, with an outstanding principal balance of \$194.4 million.
 The terms of the modification included, among others, a restructure of the \$194.4 million senior loan into (i) a \$120.0 million senior mortgage loan (fully funded) and (ii) a \$79.4 million mezzanine note (with \$5.0 million in unfunded commitment).
 The restructured senior loan earns a coupon rate of S+2.25% and the mezzanine note earns a fixed 4.5% PIK interest rate.
 Post modification, the whole loan's maximum maturity is July 2025, assuming all extension options are exercised.
-The restructured whole loan with an outstanding principal balance of \$194.4 million was risk-rated 5 as of March 31, 2024.
+The restructured whole loan with an outstanding principal balance of \$194.4 million was risk-rated 5 as of March 31, 2024 June 30, 2024.

 In September 2023, we modified a risk-rated 4 senior office loan located in Chicago, IL, with an outstanding principal balance of \$118.4 million.
-The terms of the modification included, among others, a \$15.0 million principal repayment, a \$15.0 million reduction in unfunded loan commitment, and a restructure of the \$103.4 million senior loan (after the \$15.0 million repayment) into (i) a \$105.0 million committed senior mortgage loan (with \$16.6 million in unfunded commitment) and (ii) a \$15.0 million subordinated note.
+The terms of the modification included, among others, a \$15.0 million principal repayment, a \$15.0 million reduction in unfunded loan commitment, and a restructure of the \$103.4 million senior loan (after the \$15.0 million repayment) into (i) a \$105.0 million committed senior mortgage loan (with \$16.6 million in unfunded commitment) and (ii) a \$15.0 million subordinated note, note which is subordinate to a new \$18.5 million sponsor interest.
 The restructured senior loan earns a coupon rate of S+2.25% and has a new term of five years.
 The \$15.0 million subordinated note is subordinate to a new \$18.5 million sponsor interest and was deemed uncollectible and written off.
 The loan modification was accounted for as a new loan for GAAP purposes.
-The restructured senior loan with an outstanding principal balance of \$88.4 million was risk-rated 3 as of March 31, 2024.
+The restructured senior loan with an outstanding principal balance of \$88.4 million was risk-rated 3 as of March 31, 2024 June 30, 2024.